 The artistic talents of illustrator, inventor, and suffragist Rose Cecil O’Neill sparked a worldwide craze at the start of the 20th century when she turned one of her best-loved hand-drawn characters into a three-dimensional toy.
 This toy is none other than the instantly recognizable Kewpie doll.
 The doll and merchandise bearing its likeness remain collectibles to this day.

-Born in Wilkes-Barre, Penn. on June 24, 1874, O’Neill was one of seven children born to William and Asenath O’Neill, who moved the family to Battle Creek, Nebraska in 1876.
-Rose loved to draw as a child, and she got an early professional start when she entered and won an art contest sponsored by the Omaha World Herald when she was 14 years old.
+Born in Wilkes-Barre, Pennsylvania on June 25, 1874, O’Neill was one of six children born to William and Asenath O’Neill, who moved the family to Battle Creek, Nebraska in 1876.
+Rose loved to draw as a child, and she got an early professional start when she entered and won an art contest sponsored by the Omaha World Herald at 14 years old.
 She was invited almost immediately to begin illustrating magazine and newspaper articles.
-By the time she was 17, she was working professionally, illustrating “Arabian Nights” for a magazine called The Great Divide, and she began illustrating a novel she wrote herself, “Callista,” which was the name of one of her siblings.
+Throughout her teenage years, she worked professionally, illustrating “Arabian Nights” for a magazine called The Great Divide, and she began illustrating a novel she wrote herself, “Callista,” which was the name of one of her siblings.

 In 1893, she traveled to New York to see the World’s Fair, where she got her first glimpse of modern art.
 She thought she might be ready to embark on a career as a novelist, but others encouraged her to continue her education.
 So, she entered the Convent of the Sisters of St. Regis in New York City.
 For three years, she refined her drawing technique there and picked up a number of high-profile clients, including Harper’s Weekly, Bazaar, Truth, and Collier’s Weekly.